genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

 Now everything is in place.

 ## Seeing How RSTP Works
-### Root Bridge Election
+### Electing a Root Bridge in a Network
 For each Spanning Tree network, a single bridge is elected as a root bridge.
 A root bridge is literally a root of a logical tree of network links, which is calculated by bridges in the network.

 As the root bridge operates in the core of a network, it's so important to configure the most appropriate bridge as the root bridge.
 But how?

-In the Spanning Tree network, bridges exchange information and automatically elect a bridge with the lowest bridge id value as a root bridge in the network.
+In the Spanning Tree network, bridges exchange information using control messages (BPDUs) and automatically elect a bridge with the lowest bridge id value as a root bridge in the network.

 A bridge id is a 8 octets (= bytes) value and is made up of two components - a bridge priority and a bridge MAC address.
 In the previous example of three bridges, strings like '32768.02:00:80:00:0c:0b' are bridge ids.
 The first part (e.g. '32768') is the bridge priority and the second part (e.g. '02:00:80:00:0c:0b') is the bridge MAC address.